orientechnologies/orientdb-docs/Import-from-CSV-to-a-Graph.md

 }
 ```

 The Loader contains all the information to connect to an OrientDB database.
-We have used plocal because it's faster, but if you have an OrientDB server up & running, use "remote:" instead.
-Note the classes and indexes declared in Loader.
-As soon as the Loader is configured, the classes and indexes are created if they do not already exist.
+We have used a plocal database, because it's faster.
+However, if you have an OrientDB server up & running, use "remote:" instead.
+Note the classes and indexes declared in the Loader.
+As soon as the Loader is configured, the classes and indexes are created, if they do not already exist.
 We have created the index on the Post.id field to assure that there are no duplicates and that the lookup on the created edges (see below) will be fast enough.

 ### comments.json ETL file
 ```json